hariarchy/auto-annotated-portfolio/content/pages/projects/project-three.md

   you in the big, obvious ways.
 I love you in the quiet moments, when you’re not looking, when you don’t even realize how breathtaking you are.
 I love you in the way my eyes search for you in a crowded room, in the way I instinctively reach for your hand because that’s where it belongs.
-I love you in the moments when you’re laughing, and in the moments when you’re quiet, lost in thought.
 featuredImage:
   type: ImageBlock
   url: /images/bg3.jpg